-How do I calculate the amount of storage I need for my kitchen?
+How do I calculate the amount of kitchen storage I need?

 The kitchen is essentially a giant storeroom.
 To effectively store specialty items, they are organized into sub-zones: perishable and nonperishable groceries, dishware and cookware, linens, cleaning supplies, paperwork, etc.

 The amount of cabinet storage you need for your kitchen depends on what and how much you have.
 The more items your kitchen will need to store, the more forethought you should put into the organization and storage options for your new space.

 Conversely, the fewer items you have, the more flexible your design options.
 Small household of two?
 You might consider replacing wall cabinetry with open shelves and larger windows.

 Each kitchen is as unique as the family it supports.
 Therefore, assessing your household’s needs is key to determining your storage needs.